orbitjs/orbit/README.md

 target, although both `transform` and `resolveConflicts` can be overridden to apply an alternative differencing algorithm.

+## RequestConnector

+A `RequestConnector` observes requests made to a primary source and allows a secondary source to either "assist" or "rescue" those requests.

+The `mode` of a `RequestConnector` can be either `"rescue"` or `"assist"` (`"rescue"` is the default).

+In `"rescue"` mode, the secondary source will only be called upon to fulfill a request if the primary source fails to do so.

+In `"assist"` mode, the secondary source will be called upon to fulfill a request before the primary source.
+Only if the secondary source fails to fulfill the request will the primary source be called upon to do so.

+Unlike a `TransformConnector`, a `RequestConnector` always operates in "blocking" mode.
+In other words, promises are always settled (either succeeding or failing) before the connector proceeds.

 ## Document

 `Document` is a complete implementation of the JSON PATCH spec detailed in